Abdulla Nazim Ibrahim

-Abdulla Nazim Ibrahim (ޢަބުދުﷲ ނާޡިމް އިބްރާހީމް) is a Maldivian politician who is currently serving as the Minister of Health.
+Abdulla Nazim Ibrahim (ޢަބުދުﷲ ނާޡިމް އިބްރާހީމް) is a Maldivian politician who served as the Minister of Health from 2024 to 2026.
 He served the same position from 2016 to 2018.
 He also served as a Deputy Minister of Education.

 Early life and education

 Nazim was born in Hinnavaru in Lhaviyani Atoll, Maldives.
 He studied at the Science Education Center (now Centre for Higher Secondary Education) and studied at the University of Auckland.

 Career

 Nazim first served as the Deputy Minister of Education from 2014 to 2016, where he was appointed as Minister of Health up until 2018.
 In 2023, he was appointed as Abdulla Yameen's Vice Campaign Manager for the 2023 presidential election.
 Nazim previously served as the Principal Secretary to the President on Public Policy, before his current role as Minister of Health.

+Nazim was appointed as the Minister of Health on 30 September 2024 by President Mohamed Muizzu.
+On 14 April 2026, he resigned en masse with other ministers.

+On 6 June 2026, Ibrahim was appointed as the Principal Secretary to the President on Policy and Manifesto.
+He resigned on 14 September 2026.